Three-Majorana Cotunneling Interferometer for Non-Abelian Braiding and Topological Quantum Gate Implementation: Additional Numerical Simulation Results

-The results in Fig.~\ref{fig:different_T_steps} show a clear increase in gate fidelity as operation time increases, establishing that adiabaticity is well preserved when the half-braiding operation time $T_{\mathrm{half}}$ is at least 10 times the system's internal dynamic characteristics time $T_{\mathrm{dyn}}$.
+The results in Fig.~\ref{fig:different_T_steps} show a clear increase in gate fidelity as operation time increases, establishing that adiabaticity is well preserved when $T_{\mathrm{half}}$ is at least 10 times the system's internal dynamic characteristics time $T_{\mathrm{dyn}}$.